Parish of St Wilfrid, Widnes

 Clergy Team

-The parish is served by a team of four priests with diverse skills, talents, and life experiences who work together very closely.
+The parish is served by a team of two priests and a deacon.
 They also work closely with different groups of lay people so that together the parish can be a vibrant sign of Christ’s presence in the world.

 My name is Fr.
 Mark Moran.
 I was born in Fazakerley in 1972, the youngest of 5 children to Joan and Billy Moran.
 I was educated in Holy Name School and then Archbishop Beck Catholic High School in Aintree.
 At the age of 19, I entered St. Cuthbert’s Seminary at Ushaw and was ordained in 1997 by Archbishop Patrick Kelly at my home parish, Holy Name.